ECTO-1A/ECTO-1A2.github.io/_posts/2023-08-04-siriportuguese.md

 # How To Use

-- Install the official ChatGPT app from the App Store.
+- Install the official ChatGPT app from the iOS App Store.
 - Log in or create an account in ChatGPT.
-- Install the iOS shortcut using the following this [**Link**](https://www.icloud.com/shortcuts/8ab63f09918249a6b86633a27d495d11)
+- Install the iOS shortcut using the following [**Link**](https://www.icloud.com/shortcuts/8ab63f09918249a6b86633a27d495d11)
 - The name of the shortcut is how it will be triggered.
-It is currently named 'Mano' so to access, say 'Hey Siri, Mano' and it will execute the shortcut. (this can be changed by editing the name of the Shortcut in the Shortcuts App.
+It is currently named 'Mano' so to access, say 'Hey Siri, Mano' and it will execute the shortcut. __This can be changed by editing the name of the Shortcut in the Shortcuts App.__
 - It then prompts if you would like to continue your conversation or start a new chat.
 - All conversations are written back to the ChatGPT app.